Robust inference using density-powered Stein operators: Further Stein inference methods

 A straightforward way to make this process more robust is to introduce a weighting scheme into the velocity field, which can be achieved by leveraging the structure of the $\gamma$-Stein operator.
 We can define a modified, robust velocity field, $\phi^*_\gamma$, as:

 Spelled out, this becomes:

-where the weight $q(x_j)^\gamma$ is replaced to $u(x_j)^\gamma$, absorbing the common term $Z^{-\gamma}$ in the step size.
-The key modification is the inclusion of the weights $\hat{p}_t(x_j)^{\gamma}$, where $\hat{p}_t$ is the current density estimate of the particles.
-The simple change has a powerful effect.
-Thus, this mirrors the classical result for SVGD but replaces the KL descent direction by a $\gamma$-Fisher direction, yielding bounded influence when $\gamma>0$.
+{where the weight $q(x_j)^\gamma$ is replaced by $u(x_j)^\gamma$, absorbing the common factor $Z^{-\gamma}$ into the step size.
+The key modification is therefore the target-density weight $u(x_j)^\gamma$: particles lying in low target-density regions have a smaller contribution to the velocity field.
+This mirrors the classical SVGD update but replaces the KL descent field by a $\gamma$-weighted Stein field.}

-If a particle $x_j$ is an outlier relative to the other particles, the estimated density $\hat{p}_t(x_j)$ will be very low.
-For $\gamma > 0$, its corresponding weight $\hat{p}_t(x_j)^{\gamma}$ becomes very small, effectively damping its influence on the update of other particles.
-This leads to a more stable and robust flow that is less sensitive to errant particles.
-As the robustness parameter $\gamma \to 0$, these weights approach 1, and the method gracefully recovers the standard SVGD algorithm.
+{If a particle $x_j$ is far in the tail of the target distribution, then $u(x_j)^\gamma$ is small for $\gamma>0$, and its influence on the update of the other particles is damped.
+This leads to a more stable flow under errant particles or contaminated posterior geometry.} As the robustness parameter $\gamma \to 0$, these weights approach 1, and the method recovers the standard SVGD algorithm.
 This general principle can also be applied to other related frameworks, such as evolution strategies, to create robust, gradient-free optimizers.